pnyxai/pocket-ml-testbench/apps/nodejs/web/README.md

 - API_ENDPOINT_URL: this should be the url where the data of the table is going to be fetched.
 For
   example: http://localhost:3001/benchmark_data
+- SHOW_STDERR: to enable the standard deviation use this env with "true"

 Run the server in development mode with: